MicrosoftDocs/windows-ai-docs/docs/custom-operators.md

 | Name | Description |
 |------|-------------|
 | [MLOperatorEdgeDescription](custom-operators/MLOperatorEdgeDescription.md) | Specifies the properties of an input or output edge of an operator. |

-### IMLOperatorKernel interface

-Implemented by custom operator kernels.
-A factory which creates interfaces of this interface is supplied when registering custom operator kernels using **IMLOperatorKernelFactory::RegisterOperatorKernel**.

 #### Compute method